COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week - NewsBreak

 While kids have been less likely to face severe complications, they are able to spread the virus to others.
 A vaccine that offers better protection against infection would help not just children but also vulnerable adults who are in contact with the younger group.

 Data from Pfizer that was analyzed by FDA regulators indicates that the company’s vaccine would offer strong protection.
-The two-shot regime had a 90.7 percent efficacy rate in preventing symptomatic COVID-19 in a clinical trial of children ages 5 to 11.
+The two-shot regime had a 90.7% efficacy rate in preventing symptomatic COVID-19 in a clinical trial of children ages 5 to 11.

 The trial included 2,285 children, with twice as many receiving the vaccine as a placebo.
 The dosage for the younger age group is much smaller: 10 micrograms for kids, compared to 30 micrograms for adults.